galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 ![Phenology chart](../../images/regionalGAM/phenology_year.png)

 This graph displays the modeled flight curve of *Pyronia tithonus* over the years.
-But the first year is "null", probably a left-over of the 1st line with the header, and we do not know the weeks there.
+But the first year is "null", probably a left-over of the 1st line with the header, and the week number is not shown.

 > ### {% icon hands_on %} Hands-on: Create a new column of the dataset containing the week and the year
 > 1. **Count occurrences of each record** {% icon tool %} with the following parameters